Jamie Jones (snooker player)

-In October 2018, Jones was suspended from the snooker tour pending a match-fixing investigation.
-The match in question was a 2016 International Championship qualifier between former world champion Graeme Dott and Jones's good friend and compatriot David John.

-In January 2019, Jones was acquitted of match-fixing following a hearing at which he was represented by sports barrister Craig Harris.
-However, he admitted to having prior knowledge of an approach to fix the aforementioned match and failed to report it, so was subsequently banned for a year himself.
-While his ban finished in October 2019, due to missing out most of the 2018–19 season, he ended the campaign outside of the top 64 and officially dropped off the tour.
+In October 2018, Jones was suspended from the snooker tour pending a match-fixing investigation into a 2016 International Championship qualifier between Graeme Dott and David John.
+In January 2019, Jones was acquitted of match-fixing, however admitted to having prior knowledge of an approach to fix the aforementioned match and failing to report it, and was subsequently banned for a year.
+While the ban finished in October 2019, he ended the 2018–19 season outside the top 64 and was relegated from the tour.
+Jones rejoined the tour two seasons later via Q-School.

-Jones officially rejoined the tour two seasons later, coming through the second Q-School event of 2020, defeating Michael Georgiou.
-He had come close to regaining professional status in Event 1, only losing in the penultimate round to compatriot Lee Walker, who also went on to gain a tour card.

 Career

 Early career

 In 2002, aged 14, Jones became the youngest-ever player to make a 147 in an official event, a record that has since been beaten by Judd Trump.
 Jones began his professional career by playing Challenge Tour in 2004, at the time the second-level professional tour.
 He qualified for the Main Tour for 2006/2007 by finishing top of the 2005/06 Welsh rankings, although he could not maintain his place there.
 His best result in his first season as a professional was to the last 48 of the Royal London Watches Grand Prix.
 After another spell on the tour in 2008–09, after which he was again relegated, he regained a place for the 2010–11 season due to his position in the International Open Series, a qualifying route to the professional ranks.